Theskrtnerd/Theskrtnerd.github.io/content/updates.md

 ---
 title: Latest news/updates
 ---
 [26-07-2024] I'm accepted into BBVisual Lab under the supervision of Prof. Minh Hoai Nguyen.
 I'll be working on Object Counting.
-Topic sounds both funny and cool at the same time!
+Topic sounds both (lowkey) funny and cool at the same time!

 [03-07-2024] I receive an offer to join Canva as a Machine Learning Engineer Intern for the upcoming summer.
 Hope to create some cool designs there!